Early Black Friday Amazon Echo deals are here

-On paper, Black Friday is Nov.
+Black Friday officially arrives Nov.
 27, the day after Thanksgiving.
-But most of the biggest retailers are coming in hot with "Black Friday" deals all November long.
-Walmart's big sale just started, for example, and Amazon is still offering major Amazon device discounts that rival last month's Prime Day sale.
+But most major retailers are already coming in hot with early "Black Friday" deals all November long -- and even into the following month.
+Walmart's big sale in is full swing, for example, and Amazon is still offering major discounts on its own devices that rival last month's Prime Day sale.

 Will any of these products see even bigger price cuts on Black Friday proper?
 Doubtful.
-A lot of these deals match the all-time-lows offered on Prime Day.
-Take note, however, that many of them aren't available to ship for 2-3 weeks.
+A lot of these bargains match the all-time lows offered on Prime Day.
+Take note, however, that many of the discounted items aren't available to ship for two to three weeks.

-Also worth noting: Amazon has yet to start offering discounts on the new products announced last month, such as the Echo Show 10, 4th-gen Echo Dot and Eero 6 mesh router.
+Also worth noting: Amazon has yet to start offering discounts on the new products announced last month, such as the fourth-gen Echo Dot, Echo Show 10 and Eero 6 mesh router.
 We fully expect those items to get the sale treatment at some point; we're just not sure when.

 Don't see anything you want here?
 Don't worry -- more Black Friday and Cyber Monday sales are coming.